 Your message needs to be clearly defined.
 Don’t use jargon and, if possible, really highlight your customer’s problem or pain point and then demonstrate how working with your company can solve this.
 Use simple, clear language and write in short sentences (Roger Hargreaves’ Mr Men books are an inspiration for me!)

 Aim to have no more than three key messages in any one campaign – you’ll water the effect down and lose your customer’s focus.
 Having key messages defined is crucial for media interviews too.
 You may want to read this blog from Rough House Media as it has a great example.
 Spot who needed media training!
-Failing that, come and do a brand messaging session with Padua Communications.
-You can find out more info about these here.
+Failing that, come and do a brand messaging workshop with Padua Communications.

 So what are my three messages?